Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 Production client matching

-A production workflow should derive the client from the email.
-There are several strategies for this.
+A production workflow should derive the client from reliable signals.
+There are several strategies.

 1. Matching by sender address